on December 31st, 2021 (JST) current information.

 Immigration and Visa

 Generally no visa is required for Japanese visitors staying 15 days or less.
-A visa is required to stay longer than 15 days or if traveling for special purposes.
+A visa is required to stay 16 days or longer if traveling for special purposes.
 Note that the type of visa varies with the travel purpose.
-For tourism, obtain a thirty-day tourist visa (L visa).
+For tourism, obtain a 30-day tourist visa (L visa).

 Your passport should be valid for at least six months.
 It should also have at least two unused visa pages.